JL710/iced-guide/src/app_structure/composition.md

 {{#rustdoc_include {{code}}/app-structure/src/new_joke.rs:update}}
 ```

-As with the view before, we'll now need to call our component from the app's main update function.
+As with the view before, we'll now need to call our composition from the app's main update function.
-Our component's update function now returns an `Action` that we'll want to react to.
+Our composition's update function now returns an `Action` that we'll want to react to.

 > **Note:** As with our view before, we'll have to map the task, should one be returned.